fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

     ![The .cpp file exists in the "src/core/shards" folder.](assets/editing-ref-directory.png)

 2. Search for where the shards are being registered and check the struct of the shard.
-In this example, the `String.Join` shard has a struct named `Join`.
+In this example, `String.Join` has a struct named `Join`.

     ![Check for the struct being registered to the shard.](assets/editing-ref-cpp-registershard.png)